OmixVisualization/qtjambi/README.md

 QtJambi is available for Java 8 or 11 and higher using Qt5.15 and Qt6 in Java on Windows, Android Linux and macOS.
 Most Qt modules are available as QtJambi module as [listed here](www/Modules.md).
 All modules are published as Maven Artifact.
 **The native components for Windows available on Maven require Qt binaries for MSVC (msvc2019_64).
 Mingw Qt is not compatible with QtJambi unless you build it from scratch with Mingw.**
+**By default, the native components of only essential modules are made available on Maven.
+Please make a request via [/issues](Issues) if you require native components not yet available.**

 ## Support